Your Child’s Development 18-36 Months

 • Ask them to help set the table or sort utensils, which encourages problem-solving skills.

-They can hold up two fingers to show you their age and hand you two tissues when asked.
-They are beginning to use the terms “a little bit” and “a lot.”
+• Understand the terms “a little bit” and “a lot.”
 They can choose when you ask if they want a little yogurt or a lot.
-They may also use their fingers to count.

 Skills to promote cognitive number development: